Hey Chicago! I'm super excited about this event next month. Come join us!

-Hi!
-I’m Kristen, and I'm a Pitch Wars mentor in the adult category, interested in mystery/suspense, literary fiction, and women's fiction.
+Heyyy!
+I’m Kristen, and I'm a Pitch Wars mentor in the adult category, interested in mystery/thriller/suspense, literary fiction, and LGBTQ+ stories.
 If that sounds like you, read on!

 I always joke that I grew up in a public library—but it’s only kind of a joke.
 I was at the library all the time when I was a kid, and I read everything I could get my hands on.
 I was that weird sixth grader reading John Grisham books on the school bus.
 I knew I wanted to write novels about as soon as I started reading them, and when I would go on trips with my parents, I would often take notes on locations, for “research.”
 Honestly, not much has changed.
 I still read nonstop, I recently finished up my 6th manuscript, and am currently in the heavy research phase of my 7th.
 (Also known as the Google searches for really weird stuff phase.)

-Here’s a bit more on me, in alphabetized list form*: cat owner, graphic designer, fluent in sarcasm, INFJ, Mac user, Ohioan, queer lady, Team Oxford Comma, whiskey drinker, world traveler.
+Here’s a bit more on me, in alphabetized list form*: cat lover, feminist, fluent in sarcasm, graphic designer, INFJ, Mac user, Ohioan, queer lady, Team Oxford Comma, whiskey drinker, world traveler.

 I’ve done a lot of critiquing, and I am most effective at character development, dialogue, setting, overall structure, plot untangling, and identifying even the smallest inconsistencies in all of the above.
 I have a sharp eye for typos, so I’ll definitely spot them, but I won’t hold them against you.
 Because when you’ve written upwards of 80,000 words, there are bound to be some typos.
 The only real deal breaker for me is voice.
 I want a manuscript with personality for days.
 Everything else, even a crazy messy plot, can be fixed during Pitch Wars, but a strong voice and a solid concept need to be there to begin with.